tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/3/LessonPlan.md

 ### 2. Instructor Do: Intro to Panel (10 mins) (Critical)

-Continue the discussion by highlighting the rise of Panel.
+Go to the slideshow, navigate to the Intro to Panel section, and highlight the following:

 * Digital dashboards have become a staple in the tech world; they are used to visualize personal finances, company performance and revenue, and even for election predictions and results.